sharpliner/sharpliner/docs/AzureDevOps/DefinitionReference.md

 See more examples in the [test class](../../tests/Sharpliner.Tests/AzureDevOps/TemplateTests.cs#49)

-## Conditioned expressions
+## Conditional expressions

-The Azure DevOps pipeline YAML allows you to specify conditioned expressions which are evaulated when pipeline is started.
+The Azure DevOps pipeline YAML allows you to specify conditional expressions which are evaluated when the pipeline is started.
-Sharpliner allows to define conditioned blocks as well in almost any part of the definition.
+Sharpliner allows you to define conditional blocks as well in almost any part of the definition.
-If you find a place where If cannot be used, raise an issue and we can add it easily.
+If you find a place where `If` cannot be used, raise an issue and we can add it easily.

 This feature was a little bit problematic to mimic in C# but we've found a nice way to express these: